The people worship the Lord, except they don’t.

 Taking your complaints and corrections to people should only happen if the Lord sends you to do the task, and certainly only after you’ve gone to God first.

 You may not have the ability to persuade and change someone’s mind, but God does.
 He can melt hearts and change minds.

 Moses pleads with God to remember His promise and to not disgrace His name.
 People would talk, say that He was evil to have killed His people.

 God has no evil intent.
 The intent of His heart was only ever good.
-When there is a death penalty for sin, it’s only to protect the whole, the body, like a targeted system for killing off cancer cells, better than to let it multiply and destroy the whole body from the inside out.
+When there is a death penalty for sin, it’s only to protect the whole body, like a targeted system for killing off cancer cells, rather than to let it multiply and destroy the whole body from the inside out.

 God is always good.
 God always loves.
 God is love.
 Any idea of Him that doesn’t fit those definitions needs to be understood in the context of those eternal truths.